ag10717/github-actions/README.md

 **Statement**: "We don't care about the workflow name" (mainly when filtering workflows)

-**Rebutal**: *As with [Focussing on the Worflow](#focussing-on-the-workflow), the workflow name is the most important key because the default view when opening the "Actions" tab in Github is "All Workflows".
+**Response**: *As with [Focussing on the Worflow](#focussing-on-the-workflow), the workflow name is the most important key because the default view when opening the "Actions" tab in Github is "All Workflows".
 We can then use the 2 items we know about from above, **Workflow Name** and **Triggering Source**, without having to go into each workflow separately.*

 > NOTE: **Workflow Name** = `Build & Test` | `Deploy-To-DEV`; **Triggering Source** = `v1.0.0` | `main`